shravanngoswamii/mlg-blog/_posts/2024-01-20-flow-matching.md

 ### Coupling

 So far we have constructed the vector field $u_t$ by conditioning and marginalising over data points $x_1$.
-This is referred as a *one-sided conditioning*, where the probability path is constructed by marginalising over $z=x_1$:
+This is referred to as a *one-sided conditioning*, where the probability path is constructed by marginalising over $z=x_1$:

 $$
 p_t(x_t) = \int p_t(x_t \mid z) q(z) \dd{z} = \int p_t(x_t \mid x_1) q(x_1) \dd{x_1}